 We currently have three levels of Control and Drive System offerings

 (all systems use the same Control Card and Control System Software:

 A Basic System that will run small and medium size stepper motors.
 This is the system we use in our Desktop CNC Tools and Handibot Tools.

 Click here for full description [PDF]

-A Standard System that will run medium and large size stepper motors and is the basis for all our PRSstandard Buddy and Gantry Tools.
+A Standard System that will run medium and large size motor drivers and is the basis for all our PRSstandard Buddy and Gantry CNC Tools.

 Click here for full description [PDF]

-An Industrial System that uses closed-loop stepper motors and underlies our “production performance” PRSalpha Buddy and Gantry Tools.Click here for full description [PDF]
+An Industrial System with integrated safety control fucntionality.
+This system is used with closed-loop stepper motors on our “production performance” PRSalpha Buddy, Gantry, and 5-Axis CNC Tools.Click here for full description [PDF]